-Vibe coding means describing what you want in natural language and letting AI write the code.
-Instead of manually coding every function, you provide high-level instructions and an AI agent generates the implementation.
+You describe what you want in plain English, AI writes the code.
+Instead of writing every function yourself, you give high-level instructions and an AI agent generates it.

 Cursor

-AI-first IDE with inline code generation, chat, and multi-file editing from natural language prompts.
+AI-first IDE.
+Chat, inline generation, multi-file edits from prompts.

 Claude Code

-Anthropic's CLI agent that reads your codebase, writes code, runs tests, and iterates — all from text instructions.
+Anthropic's CLI agent.
+Reads your codebase, writes code, runs tests, iterates.

 Windsurf